ahmetelcin/ahmetelcin-archive/README.md

 📁 ahmetelcin-archive/
 ├── yesban-clean/               # A cleaned-up moderation and fun bot (2022) ├── archive-moderation-bot/     # A basic modular bot with afk/log/ban etc.
-├── boot-rpg-prototype/         # Prototype backend for a card game Discord bot └── README.md                   # This file
+└── README.md                   # This file
 ```